aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 would other species in this community.
 However, this is the most common predator in this community and our results indicate that its top-down effects are likely to be frequently reduced by the presence of other predators.

+These differences in survival did not create differences in decomposition, nor subsequent Nitrogen uptake by bromeliads.
+This contrasts with the increase in N updake found by Ngai and Srivastava [-@Ngai2006] in Costa Rican bromeliads.

 In most natural communities, diverse predator species co-occur and often simultaneously affect prey species.
 By combining an observational study,